 The cost of Latin and ballroom dance shoes range from $80 to $300 a pair depending on the brand and quality.
 For about $170, you can get a great quality pair of shoes.
 It is definitely worth spending a little more money since a good pair of dance shoes can last longer and give you more comfort and support when learning to dance.

 I hope this is helpful to anyone who is buying their first pair of ballroom dance shoes!
 Please leave me a comment if you have any questions about choosing dance shoes.
-I'd love to help!
+We'd love to help!